mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 For generations, House Blackwood was branded as traitors who sought to overthrow the kingdom and shatter the world itself.
 They were hunted to extinction, their lands seized, their name cursed.
 But the truth was far darker—they were scapegoats for a conspiracy that reached to the highest levels of power.

 Now, the last heir of House Blackwood has returned.
-Lord Shadows Blackwood, wielding dark pacts and commanding the fanatic faction called **The Unbound**, seeks to vindicate his family's name by finishing what they supposedly started: triggering the **Second Sundering**, a cataclysm that will reshape the world and destroy the kingdoms that betrayed his bloodline.
+Lord Shadows Blackwood, wielding dark pacts and commanding the fanatic faction called **The Unbound**, seeks to vindicate his family's name by finishing what they supposedly started: triggering the **Second Worldrend**, a cataclysm that will reshape the world and destroy the kingdoms that betrayed his bloodline.

 The heroes begin as simple adventurers drawn into local troubles, but they soon uncover a conspiracy spanning centuries.
 They must race against time to stop Lord Shadows from assembling the **World-Splitter**, an ancient artifact capable of tearing continents apart, while navigating the moral gray areas of a conflict where the villain might have legitimate grievances.